na-na-hi/renget/archive/sfbf5.md

 \>you let them lean against you as they fall back and cough, trying to catch their breath.
 \>you can see that their slit is still dripping, their vents still glowing red
 \>"Ready for round two?" you ask.
-\>still panting they give you a thumbs up and you give them a gentle kiss on the cheek.
+\>still panting they give you a thumbs up and you give them a gentle kiss on the cheek.%%

 =============================================

-\>Take on an investigation about strange blast marks and fires causing trouble in the forest.
+%darkgreen%\>Take on an investigation about strange blast marks and fires causing trouble in the forest.
 \>All signs point to it being caused by a feral valstrax.
 \>After enough snooping around you almost bump into her.
 \>A lone valstrax hybrid.
 You wonder what she's doing all by her lonesome out here.